-Secured or Unsecured?
+Secured or Unsecured Loans?

-How the LOC Amount is Determined
+How to Calculate the LOC Amount

 Here’s an example of an LOC calculation:

 (Estimated Annual Gross Revenue/365) x ((AR Days on Hand + Inventory Days on Hand) - AP Days)

 ($1,000,000/365) x ((25 Days + 35 Days) - 30 Days)

 Using this method to establish a line of credit amount helps lenders avoid supplying excessive or inadequate credit to business owners and matches the line of credit amount with daily operating cash needs.